isaacdpierce/Beatscape/NOTES.md

 ## AUDIO POSSIBILITIES

+- Why is audio volume being adjusted for all?
+- Create a separate Audio Context for Oscillator?
-- need to be able to sync playback to single audio context
-- get it playing with autoplay
+~~- need to be able to sync playback to single audio context~~ ~~- get it playing with autoplay ~~
 - see if it auto syncs to audio context

+- get audio through server?

 - create [environments,  setEnvironments] [sprites, setSprites] state in Audio.js
       - filter (environments) && (spites) out of data